 Understanding and interpreting the heat signatures captured by underwater thermal imaging cameras require knowledge of the objects' thermal properties and the environment.
 Hotspots may indicate the presence of underwater volcanic activity, thermal vents, or heat dissipation from equipment.
 Cold spots can signify underwater currents, thermoclines, or cooler marine life.
 With experience and expertise, users can analyze and interpret the thermal images to gain valuable insights into the underwater environment and make informed decisions based on the detected heat signatures.

-Can thermal imaging cameras see through water?
+Can infrared see through water?

 Thermal cameras primarily detect infrared radiation emitted by objects, but water poses challenges to this process.
 In clear and shallow water, some limited penetration may occur, allowing thermal cameras to see through to some extent.
 However, as the depth increases or water becomes turbid, the effectiveness of thermal imaging underwater diminishes.